HarpyWar/nfsuserver/README.md

 ## Client Configuration

-1. Install a game client (Need for Speed: Underground)[https://en.wikipedia.org/wiki/Need_for_Speed:_Underground]
+1. Install a game client [Need for Speed: Underground](https://en.wikipedia.org/wiki/Need_for_Speed:_Underground)

-2. Download and unzip [nfsupatch14.zip](https://github.com/HarpyWar/nfsuserver/releases/download/client/nfsupatch14.zip) into the game folder, run `dev-rtp.exe` to upgrage the game client to version 1.4
+2. Download and unzip [nfsupatch14.zip](https://github.com/HarpyWar/nfsuserver/releases/download/client/nfsupatch14.zip) into your game folder, run `dev-rtp.exe` to upgrage the game client to version 1.4

-3. (Optional) Download [speed14-nocd.zip](https://github.com/HarpyWar/nfsuserver/releases/download/client/speed14-nocd.zip) into the game folder with replacement of `Speed.exe` (you will be able to run the game without a CD)
+3. *(Optional)* Download and unzip [speed14-nocd.zip](https://github.com/HarpyWar/nfsuserver/releases/download/client/speed14-nocd.zip) into your game folder with replacement of `Speed.exe` (you will be able to run the game without a CD)

 4. Download and run [nfsuclient.exe](https://github.com/HarpyWar/nfsuserver/releases/download/client/nfsuclient.exe)